reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 There is no pain, no discomfort, and even no terror.
 Not only that, it can even be very enjoyable.
 This is not a metaphor, it is actually true.
 It sounds a bit nonsense, but if you put the words of those "fallen" people together, it can only be said to be this way.
 This point will be described in detail below, but in this way, suicide by jumping off a building or a cliff can be said to be an excellent method comparable to suicide by hanging.
 Jumping from buildings and cliffs does not have the shadow that comes with other means of suicide.

 The person who completely changed the concept of suicide by jumping off a building and a cliff was a girl named Sato Kayo.
-Ninety years ago in 1903, "the truth of all things can be summed up in one word, and it is 'incomprehensible.'"
-The young man who jumped from Kegon Falls - Fujimura Sou, was his response to suicide.
-It itself gives a noble image of philosophy that is different from the past.
-Just like the successors who continue to appear, Sato Kayo also gave falling suicide a certain sacred image, attracting followers one after another, and even the myth "she fell, she jumped" appeared.
-Kayo Sato is the real name of popular singer Okada Yukiko.
+In 1903, a young man, Misao Fujimura, jumped from Kegon Falls, wrote in his celebrated suicide note: "The true nature of the whole creation.
+Is in one word – 'unfathomable'.".
+It gives suicide a noble image of philosophy, different from the past.
+Just like the successors who continue to appear, Satō Kayo also gave falling suicide a certain sacred image, attracting followers one after another, and even the myth "she fell, she jumped" appeared.
+Satō Kayo is the real name of popular singer Yukiko Okada.

 Perhaps for this reason, regardless of age or sex, jumping off a building or a cliff is second only to hanging.
 Young people and girls are particularly fond of this method, and women are more likely to do so.
 This method is on the rise, and now 50% of female suicides, including teenage girls, commit suicide by falling, far ahead of other suicide methods.